mohamedmostafa57/Hotel-Management-System/README.md

 # RoyalHotel
-Hotel Management System with database using javaFX and JDBC JDK 19 import sqlFile in phpmyadmin (XAMPP) in lib folder you will find mysql-connector-java-8.0.30.jar file in intellij choose the project in file menu choose project structure in project settings in Modules option in depencies field import the jar file then select it and press OK
+Hotel Management System with database using XAMPP the system contains all the fundamental feature of hotel management to serve receptionists and hotel admins in monitoring and controlling hotel facilities.